 Major earthquakes may happen anywhere you work, live, or travel in California.
 The ShakeOut is our chance to practice how to protect ourselves, and assess our work space and homes for potential earthquake hazards.
 The goal is to prevent a major earthquake from becoming a catastrophe for you, your family, the university, and our community.

-On October 19th at 10:19 a.m. a message will be broadcast throughout campus advising to “Drop, Cover, and Hold On”.
-We will broadcast the drill notice via Desktop Alert, Digital Signage, Phone Intercom and Outdoor Speakers.
-We ask that when you receive this broadcast to please participate and to “Drop, Cover, and Hold On” wherever you are on campus at that time.
+On October 21st at 10:21 a.m., a message will be broadcast throughout campus advising to “Drop, Cover, and Hold On”.
+We will broadcast the drill notice via Desktop Alert, Digital Signage, Phone Intercom.
+Please participate and “Drop, Cover, and Hold On” wherever you are on campus at that time.

 If you are in your office, classroom or conference room, “Drop, Cover and Hold On” under any available large object that will protect you from falling debris.
 This is also a perfect time to look around your work space, classrooms and homes to identify any potential hazards if this were an actual earthquake.

 Below is a short 60 second video.
-Please take a few minutes sometime on the 19th to watch.
+Please take a few minutes to watch it and practice at home.

 "Drop, Cover, and Hold On" - Please help keep phone lines accessible for emergency use, send quick text to family letting them know you are ok.
 Only call if there is an emergency situation.